Karl Lenz: Nazi Party career

 In November 1928 he was finally dismissed from his teaching position due to his political activities.
 He was then employed as a writer for the Nazi newspaper "Gau Baden der NSDAP" in Karlsruhe.
 In October 1929 he was elected to the Baden Landtag (State Parliament) and served for a year.
 In 1930 he also took on the duties of Kreisleiter in Mannheim and became publisher of "Hakenkreuzbanner" (Swastika Banner), the NSDAP news organ in that city.
 In September 1930, Lenz was elected to the Reichstag for electoral constituency 32 (Baden).

 On 16 September 1931 following the death of Peter Gemeinder, Lenz was appointed Gauleiter of Gau Hesse-Darmstadt, which consisted of the People's State of Hesse.
 In December 1931, Lenz was elected to the Landtag of Hesse and in January was named the NSDAP parliamentary faction leader.
 At the July 1932 election, he became a Reichstag deputy for electoral constituency 33 (Hesse-Darmstadt).

 Within the Party, Lenz was associated with the Gregor Strasser wing and the notgemeinschaft, a kind of internal opposition to the party leadership.
 He also was engaged in a power struggle with Jakob Sprenger, the Landesinspekteur whose duties included oversight of Lenz' Gau.
 In November 1932, Sprenger wrote a report to the Party Reichsleitung (National Leadership) demanding the ouster of Lenz as Gauleiter, alleging that he spent less time running his Gau than cultivating various sexual relationships.
 Just after Strasser's fall from power on 8 December 1932, Lenz was removed as Gauleiter of Hesse-Darmstadt on 15 December.
 His resignation was ostensibly due to health problems related to pneumonia and pleurisy but, in reality, was due to the above noted factors.
 On 1 January 1933, Gau Hesse-Darmstadt was officially dissolved and merged with Sprenger's Gau Hesse-Nassau South to form Gau Hesse-Nassau.
 By July 1933, Lenz was the subject of a proceeding in the Supreme Party Court.
-On 1 April 1934 he was found guilty of conduct damaging to the Party, given a formal reprimand and banned from holding political office for three years.
+On 1 April 1934, he was found guilty of conduct damaging to the Party, given a formal reprimand and banned from holding political office for three years.
 Though not immediately removed as a Reichstag deputy, he was not allowed to stand for reelection in March 1936.

-Later years
+Later years and death

 In 1935, Lenz resettled in Munich, returned to teaching and became active as a member of the National Socialist Teachers League.
 In 1936 he was made a district school counselor in Viechtach.
 In spring 1940 he did military service on the Western Front.

 In September 1941, he was allowed to join the Allgemeine SS, given the rank of SS-Sturmbannführer and assigned to the Reich Security Main Office.
 On 26 February 1943 he joined the Waffen-SS but remained in an administrative position in the SS Main Office in Berlin under Gottlob Berger.
 In March 1943, his final assignment was as the business manager for DeVlag, the Nazi organization in Flanders that was active in recruiting members for the Waffen-SS.
-Lenz died on 7 November 1944, from complications following an appendectomy.
+Lenz died on 7 November 1944 in Freising, from complications following an appendectomy.